kevinushey/RcppSugar/README.md

     library("devtools")
     install_github("RcppSugar", "cdrv", subdir="RcppSugar")

-Although the functions exported will mask the same functions available in `base`, the functions will fall back to the base-R implementation if the class of the object does not match an available `RcppSugar` implementation.

 This package is currently in a (very) beta version -- please let me know if you encounter any strange bugs.